On Saturday evening, police announced they will charge a 26-year-old man with her murder.

 * Missing backpacker: Dad pleads for information on ‘lovely, fun-loving’ daughter’s whereabouts

 * Family appealing for information after English backpacker goes missing in Auckland central

 * ‘No evidence of foul play’ around backpacker’s disappearance in Auckland – police

-News of the expected murder charge comes after police confirmed Millane’s disappearance was being treated as a homicide, at a press conference this afternoon.
+The charge comes after police confirmed Millane’s disappearance was being treated as a homicide, at a press conference this afternoon.